Excited states from local effective Hamiltonians of matrix product states and their entanglement spectrum transition: Summary and outlook

 In this work, we have provided a conformal field theory perspective that clarifies why the low-lying excited states of one-dimensional critical systems can be constructed from the local effective Hamiltonian obtained from the MPS approximation to the ground state.
 Our analysis supports the intuition that, at criticality, the truncated basis formed by the ground-state Schmidt vectors serves as an efficient basis for expanding excited states.
 By expressing the matrix elements of the excited-state reduced density operator in the basis of ground-state Schmidt vectors as CFT correlation functions, we have shown that the contributions of higher Schmidt vectors decay, thereby explaining the numerical success of this approach.

 Our CFT derivation applies to the low-lying excited states that are primary states.
 In numerical simulations, however, low-lying descendant states are also accurately captured by the stitched-excitation ansatz, suggesting that the CFT argument could likely be extended to them as well.
 Deriving an explicit CFT expression for $\rho_a^A$ when $a$ is a descendant is more intricate, and we leave this for future investigation.
+It would also be interesting to explore broader settings, for example, thermal states~\cite{Cardy2014} and global quantum quenches~\cite{Calabrese2007}, where the path integral formalism is also applicable.

 Furthermore, the CFT analysis predicts an entanglement spectrum transition as the ratio $r$ between the subsystem size and the total chain length is varied.
 Our numerical results support this prediction: as $r$ increases from $r\ll 1$ to $r=1/2$, the conformal towers in the entanglement spectrum reorganize.
 Identifying the nature of these conformal towers at $r=1/2$ remains an interesting open question.
 In particular, it is not known a priori whether they correspond to the conformal towers of (subsets of) the primary operators in the periodic chain; indeed, our numerical results suggest that they do not.
-Developing a theoretical understanding of this reorganization presents an intriguing direction for future work.
+In principle, Eq.~\eqref{eqn:M-CFT-expression} provides an analytical route to the reduced density matrix.
+However, evaluating the BCFT correlator in Eq.~\eqref{eqn:F-expression} requires additional analytical techniques and remains challenging, even for Virasoro minimal models, due to the involvement of descendant states and their intricate conformal block structure.
+Developing a theoretical understanding of the reorganization of the entanglement spectrum is an intriguing direction for future work.